tijsverkoyen/tijsverkoyen.github.io/_posts/2016-06-20-slack-active-collab-errbit-gitlab.md

 <br />
 What I took away is that you should log every request to be able to debug everything properly, and write serious defensive code, which tries to take every possible situation into account.

+And I wrote my first npm-package: [teamleader](https://www.npmjs.com/package/teamleader) to help me with the request I had to make to the TeamLeader API.